 Addressed discrimination in the housing market

-- On June 2, 2021, the 100th anniversary of the Tulsa Race Massacre, launched the interagency Task Force on Property Appraisal and Valuation Equity (PAVE) to address inequity in home appraisals.
+- Launched the interagency Task Force on Property Appraisal and Valuation Equity (PAVE) to address inequity in home appraisals on June 2, 2021, the 100th anniversary of the Tulsa Race Massacre.
 On March 23, 2022, the Task Force published the PAVE Action Plan, the most wide-ranging set of reforms ever put forward to advance equity in the home appraisal process.
-The Administration is implementing the action plan to make the appraisal industry more accountable, empower homeowners and homebuyers, and help ensure that every American to have a chance to build generational wealth through homeownership.
+The Administration is implementing the action plan to make the appraisal industry more accountable, empower homeowners and homebuyers, and help ensure that every American has a chance to build generational wealth through homeownership.

 - Signed a Presidential Memorandum directing HUD to redress the Federal Government’s history of discriminatory housing policies and practices.